Tamil literature: Tamil journalism

 The first Tamil periodical was published by the Christian Religious Tract Society in 1831 – The Tamil Magazine.

 The increasing demand of the literate public caused a number of journals and periodicals to be published and these in turn provided a platform for authors to publish their work.
 Rajavritti Bodhini and Dina Varthamani in 1855 and Salem Pagadala Narasimhalu Naidu's fortnightlies, Salem Desabhimini in 1878 and Coimbatore Kalanidhi in 1880, were the earliest Tamil journals.

 The first regular newspaper in Tamil was Swadesamitran in 1882, started by G.Subramaniya Iyer, editor and sponsor of The Hindu and founding member of the Indian National Congress.
 He created a whole new Tamil political vocabulary.
-He) was conscious that those with a knowledge of English are a small number and those with a knowledge of Indian languages the vast majority.
-He felt that unless our people were told about the objectives of British rule and its merits and defects in the Indian languages, our political knowledge would never develop.
+He was conscious that those with a knowledge of English are fewer in number and those with a knowledge of Indian languages make the vast majority.
+He felt that unless the people were told about the objectives of British rule and its merits and defects in the Indian languages, their political knowledge would never develop.
 When Subramania Aiyer quit The Hindu 1898, he made the Swadesamitran his full-time business.
 In 1899, the first Tamil daily.
 It was to enjoy this status for 17 years.

 Subramania Aiyer's "pugnacious style, never qualifying words to soften the sharp tenor of a sentence," his use of words "dipped in a paste of extra pungent green chillies," made the Swadesamitran sought by Tamils wherever they lived in the world.
 And the daily became even more popular when Subramania Bharati joined it in 1904.
 The next year, when Lala Lajpat Rai was arrested and agitation followed in the Punjab, Subramania Aiyer's attitude to the British changed and he became a trenchant political critic of the Raj.
 His whole political mantra can be summed up in these words: `Peaceful but tireless and unceasing effort.'
 Let us sweat ourselves into Swaraj, he would seem to say."
 Swadesamitran is credited for coining new Tamil words to deal with science, politics and administration.
 It had the most comprehensive budget of news among all the regional language papers of that time.

 In 1917, Desabhaktan, another Tamil daily began with T.V.
 Kalyansundara Menon as editor.
 He was succeeded by V.V.S.
 Iyer, a colleague of the Savarkar brothers.
 These two editors were scholars with a natural, highly readable but polished style of writing.